Ghostbusters: The Video Game: Setting and characters

 Ghostbusters II follows the team after they have been put out of business due to the damage caused by defeating Gozer.
 They re-form as a new threat arises in the form of Vigo the Carpathian, a 16th-century tyrant reborn in a painting.

 In Ghostbusters: The Video Game, the Ghostbusters have become city contractors, authorized and insured to capture ghosts.

 The player character is a new recruit dubbed the "Rookie".
 He is tasked with testing the Ghostbusters' experimental and dangerous devices.
 Returning characters from the films include the team's receptionist Janine Melnitz (Annie Potts), Walter Peck (William Atherton), who heads the Paranormal Contracts Oversight Commission (PCOC), which oversees the Ghostbusters' operations, Vigo the Carpathian (Max von Sydow), the ghost Slimer, and the Stay Puft Marshmallow Man, which is the Destructor form of Gozer.
 The game introduces Mesopotamian professor and Gozerian expert Ilyssa Selwyn, (Alyssa Milano) Jock Mulligan (Brian Doyle-Murray), who succeeded Lenny Clotch as the mayor of New York City, and the Ghostbusters recruit (the game's associate editor Ryan French).
-The events of the game are set in motion by the machinations of Shandor, who, in death, has become powerful and elevated to the level of a deity alongside his accomplices, as well as Edmund Hoover, Cornelius Wellesly, and Evelyn Lewis, who are identified in-game as Azetlor the Destroyer, the chairman, and the Spider-Witch, respectively.
+The events of the game are set in motion by the machinations of Shandor, who, in death, has become powerful and elevated to the level of a deity, known as a Node Guardian, alongside their accomplices, as well as Edmund Hoover, Cornelius Wellesly, and Evelyn Lewis, who are identified in-game as Azetlor the Destroyer, the Chairman, and the Spider-Witch, respectively.
 The Ghostbusters find themselves battling them and other spirits of Gozerian cultists, along with their restless murdered victims and random ghosts that are lured by the cult's mandala.